cscart/docs/en/user_guide/addons/comments_and_reviews/post_approval.rst

 #.
 Click on the name of the **Comments and reviews** add-on.

 #.
-Most tabs have the following setting:**Administrator must approve posts submitted by**.
-It allows you to choose whose posts
+Most tabs have the following setting: **Administrator must approve posts submitted by**.
+It allows you to choose whose posts won't appear on the storefront without a prior review and approval by administrators.

    .. image:: img/post_approval_01.png
        :align: center